 See, our garden was on the north side of our yard at the time.

 Overlooking our beautiful garden that year were two old oak trees that shaded the garden most of the day after 1PM as well.
 Sure, the sun didn’t beat down on the plants during the hottest parts of the day, but they were not getting enough light to really do well.
 At least we remembered to water the garden on a regular basis, right?

 Finally, we moved our garden beds to the south side of our yard.

 There were also no trees shading the area, so it got full sunlight each day.
 We remembered to water the plants, daily if needed and remembered to water them well so that they were fully saturated.
 Our research and planning had gotten much better, and we felt very confident about starting our own plants from seeds that year.
 We bought one of those little seed starter kits from our home and garden store, planted some seeds.
 Of course, the seedlings had barely grown big enough to handle the outside, but we put the out there anyway when we felt the time was right.
 We had totally forgotten to harden off the seedlings and give them a fighting chance to survive.
 That was an expensive year for us, because not only had we invested in seeds and seed starters, we wound up buying all our plants anyway since the seedlings didn’t survive.

 We had to learn each year, from our previous year’s failures.

 The thing is, we didn’t give up.
 No matter what, we had to keep trying.
 Learning what worked and what didn’t work was the best thing for us.
 Each year, we took away both successes and failures and made it better the following year.
-We also took some different courses, like this one from Stoney Acres.
 It really helped us understand the entire process and gave us the tools we needed to be far more successful.
 Click on the link to learn more and get the code for $5 off!